Ollitak/Equitor/README.md

 This application is created for [Full Stack open 2021](https://fullstackopen.com/).
 The course is a deep dive into modern web development and as its final task, we were given a chance to create a web application completely from scratch.
 Application frontend is built with React and Redux, and backend is uses Node.js, Express and Mongoose with MongoDB as document database.

 ## About the project
 In the beginning of the project planning process, I wanted to at least loosely connect the application to my previous profession as an investment banker.
-Quite fast, this got me thinking about regular private investors and how we make decisions on whether to buy or sell a certain stock.
+Quite fast, this got me into thinking about regular private investors and how we make decisions on whether to buy or sell a certain stock.
 Even though pure gut feeling is the primary decision making factor for many, I know for a fact that there are very well informed private investors out there, who would gladly share their knowledge and reserach if given a chance.
 Thats where the idea of Equitor started.

 Equitor is an application that allows users to create equity analyses on Finnish publicly listed stocks for other users to view, comment and rate.
-As an aspiring developer with yet limited software development skills, I aimed to make overall well-functioning application and show myself that with the knowledge I have gathered from the computer science studies, I am now capable of creating a working web application from scratch.
+As an aspiring developer with yet limited software development skills, my goal was to make an overall well-functioning application and show myself that with the knowledge I have gathered from the computer science studies, I am now capable of creating a working web application from scratch.

 In my mind, I have succeeded quite well.
 I have especially emphasized the code readability by having clean model/component structure, having good function/variable naming conventions and including good amount of comments within the code.
 Also, as I had not yet had much exposure on the visual side of web development, I have also tried to put focus on responsiveness and overall look of the UI.
 More work is needed, but so far I think I have done good job.